Skip to main content

 The reason became clear during the event itself.
 Something about the atmosphere, the structure, the kinds of people in the room felt deeply familiar.
 It reminded me of work I did for my very first entrepreneurial endeavour as a student.

 Back then, I attempted to found a local committee of IAESTE in Delft.
 IAESTE is a global organisation that exchanges technical internships.
-Both Reinier, my partner at Askara, and I were members during our studies.
+Both Reinier, my partner at Askara Solutions, and I were members during our studies.
 In Europe, the organisation is mostly run by students who organise events and conferences for each other.
 The purpose is twofold: raise more students and internships, and train each other to keep operations alive across generations.

 Those conferences were always the highlights of my student life.
 And walking through C4C, that same energy was unmistakably present.